Columns for Foundations to a Thailand House.

-The six pieces of rebar are well imbedded into the concrete footings and extend to beyond the top of the concrete columns.
+The six pieces of rebar are well embedded into the concrete footings and extend to about 300 mm beyond the very top of the concrete columns.

 At the top of the columns, they are securely welded to a roof bearer and then bent to hook over the roof bearer.

-It is not necessary to well all six rebars to the roof bearer, four is okay.
+It is not necessary to weld all six rebars to the roof bearer.

-The bars go inside the 150 mm x 150 mm steel stirrups and are tied with doubled strands of tie wire at every intersection.
+The 12 mm rebars go inside the 150 mm x 150 mm steel stirrups and are tied with doubled strands of wire at every intersection.
 See also – Tying steel rebar.

-Where the 12 mm rebar needs to be joined for longer lengths, it is overlapped by about 1 meter and tied at every intersection.
+Where the 12 mm rebar needs to be joined for longer lengths, it is overlapped by about 1 meter and tied at every intersection with the stirrups.

 Best to buy the stirrups ready made as they are reasonably priced and workers making them by hand can slow the job up.